johnrfleck/water-tools/README.md

 gauge_this_year.r

 For a specified gauge, downloads USGS data and plots current year in the context of historical data for this point in a year.

+flow_threshold.r

+For a specified gauge, downloads USGS data and calculates and displays the number of days in each year when flow dropped below a specified threshold.